Caulaincourt, Armand Augustin Louis de, Duc de Vicenza

 CAUSE OF DEATH cancer of the stomach

-GRAVE LOCATION Paris: Père Lachaise, Rue du Repos 16 (division 29, ligne 02, T, 31)
+GRAVE LOCATION Paris: Père Lachaise, Rue du Repos 16 (division 29, chemin des Chèvres. ligne 02 (M: T-31))

 Armand de Coulaincourt was the son of Louis Gabriel de Caulaincourt, the Marquis de Caulaincourt.
-When he was fifteen years old he entered the army as an aide to his father.
-When the war of 1792 broke out he was a captain.
+When he was fifteen years old, he entered the army as an aide to his father.
+When the war of 1792 broke out, he was a captain.
 Before he could start serving as a soldier he was imprisoned because he was an aristocrat.
 He escaped and returned to the army.
 He served under general Lazare Hoche and was promoted to colonel in the Army of the Rhine.
 He saw action in thirteen campaigns and was wounded twice.

 In 1801 Napoleon sent him to Saint Petersburg and after his return be became aide-de-camp of Napoleon.
 He was involved in bringing the Duc d'Enhien to Paris in 1804 and when he heard of his execution he wept openly because he felt he had been used and it haunted him for rest of his life.
 In 1807 he was sent to Saint Petersburg as ambassador and in 1808 he was created Duke of Vicenza.
 In Russia he became a friend of Alexander I.

 He lived in retirement in Paris afterwards and he used his notes from his conversations with Napoleon for a memoir.
-But publication was postponed and the memoir was lost until it was rediscovered during the First World War.
+But publication was postponed, and the memoir was lost until it was rediscovered during the First World War.
 In 1933 it was finally published by Jean Hanoteau as "With Napoleon in Russia".
 Many German officers read it during the German invasion of Russia.

 Family